 - The likelihood of injury is twice as high between dusk and dawn than during daytime.

-- The risk of injury is higher for vehicles travelling at highway speeds so please keep to speed limits.
+- The risk of injury is higher for vehicles traveling at highway speeds so please keep to speed limits.

 - Be cautious in areas with reduced visibility, such as hills, turns in the road or sides of the road where vegetation is dense.